wpa-2/Pwny-WG/readme.md

 ---

-### Step 7: Enable Remote Web UI
+### Step 7: Enable Remote Access (Web UI & SSH)

-To access the Pwnagotchi Web UI from other devices on your home network, you must configure your WireGuard server to forward traffic.
+To access the Pwnagotchi from other devices (like your phone on the VPN or a PC on your home network), you must configure your WireGuard server to forward traffic correctly.

 1.  **On your WireGuard Server**, enable IP forwarding:
     ```bash
     # Uncomment the net.ipv4.ip_forward=1 line
     sudo nano /etc/sysctl.conf
-    # Apply the change
+    # Apply the change immediately
     sudo sysctl -p
     ```

-2.  **On your WireGuard Server**, add forwarding rules to the WireGuard config file (`/etc/wireguard/wg0.conf`).
+2.  **On your WireGuard Server**, add comprehensive forwarding rules to the WireGuard config file (`/etc/wireguard/wg0.conf`).
 Replace `eth0` with your server's main LAN interface name (e.g., `enp3s0`).

     ```ini
-    # Add these two lines under the [Interface] section
+    # Add these lines under the [Interface] section of wg0.conf

+    # Rule for VPN clients to access your home LAN and the internet
     PostUp = iptables -A FORWARD -i %i -o eth0 -j ACCEPT; iptables -A FORWARD -i eth0 -o %i -j ACCEPT; iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
     PostDown = iptables -D FORWARD -i %i -o eth0 -j ACCEPT; iptables -D FORWARD -i eth0 -o %i -j ACCEPT; iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE

+    # Rule for VPN clients to talk to each other (e.g., phone -> pwnagotchi)
+    PostUp = iptables -A FORWARD -i %i -o %i -j ACCEPT
+    PostDown = iptables -D FORWARD -i %i -o %i -j ACCEPT
     ```

-3.  **On your Pwnagotchi**, add your home network to the web UI whitelist.
+3.  **On your Pwnagotchi**, add your trusted networks to the web UI whitelist.
 Edit `/etc/pwnagotchi/config.toml` and add this block.
 Replace `192.168.1.0/24` with your actual home network range.
     ```toml
     main.ui.web.whitelist = [
       "127.0.0.1",
       "::1",
-      "10.16.244.1",      # Your server's VPN IP
+      "10.16.244.0/24",   # Your entire VPN network
       "192.168.1.0/24",   # Your home LAN
     ]
     ```